shauli-ravfogel/academic-kickstart/content/post/inlp/index.md

 ![](tsne-init.jpeg "t-SNE projection of word vectors, colored by gender bias. ")

-The following animations displays consecutive T-sne projections along the running of INLP.
+The following animation displays consecutive T-sne projections along the running of INLP.
 It is evident that the vectors become increasingly mixed, and are no longer clustered by gender.
 We also quantified this effect using a measure for cluster purity.

 ![](tsne2_2.gif)